teddyhabtamu/Kifiya-AIM-Week-10/README.md

 - **Date**: Represents the date of the recorded Brent oil price.
 Each entry is formatted as ‘day-month-year’ (e.g., 20-May-87).
 The dataset covers daily prices from May 20, 1987, to September 30, 2022.
 - **Price**: This column represents the price of Brent oil on the corresponding date.
 The price is recorded in USD per barrel.

-## Task 1
+## Tasks Completed

-Task 1 focuses on defining the data analysis workflow and understanding the model and data.
+Tasks focuse on defining the data analysis workflow and understanding the model and data.
 This involves planning the analysis steps needed to achieve the project’s objective and ensuring a clear understanding of the key concepts related to the project.

 ### Defining the Data Analysis Workflow